 Eight grand prize winners—four in poetry and four in art, in four age categories—are chosen from the U.S. entries.

-Winners will be announced in April of each year, and are honored at our West Coast Award ceremony at Saint Mary's College of California in June.* Winners must sign an acceptance form.
+Winners will be announced in April of each year, and are honored at our West Coast Award ceremony at Saint Mary's College of California in Spring of 2015.* Winners must sign an acceptance form.
 For a list of winners, please include a self-addressed, stamped (2-ounce postage) envelope when sending in your entry.